MERV Rating on Air Filters

 For information on the description of Trane furnace model numbers, refer to this blog.
 For a description of Armstrong furnace model numbers, refer to this blog.

-For tips on troubleshooting a gas valve failure, refer to this blog.
+And for tips on troubleshooting a gas valve failure, refer to this blog.

 For technical material on troubleshooting a low voltage transformer failure, refer to this blog.